nimrods8/binutils-gdb/README.md

 **tui skip**:
 Skips the next opcode

+**tui goto**:
+Changes the source windows to another address.
+You can use a register, a function name or a specific address

 **Better mouse interaction**
 Click the mouse inside a window to set it into focus